 Easier said than done.

 First I tried phoning them.
 After negotiating the ‘press 1 for x’ and ‘press 2 for y’ I found myself on hold listening to music.
 This happened several times, each time for more than ten minutes, before I gave up – thankfully it was an 0800 number.
 I then logged into the “my account” part of their web site and used the online enquiry form.
-Nope, that didn’t work either – I waited 24 hours to get no response before sending a follow-up email via their on line form that again got no response another 24 hours later.
+Nope, that didn’t work either – I waited at least 24 hours to get no response before sending a follow-up email via their online form.
+That again got no response another 24 hours later.
 (Quick question: Do online enquiry forms ever get answered?).
 So I tried the customer services 0800 number again, and again, and was left on hold for too long each time before hanging up.

 Then I had a thought.